Allow me to guess. You’re here either because you’re about to turn 30 or are already in your 30s, yes? Great! I’m glad to have some company.

 And no matter how much I clean, how careful I am not to be more of a mess than I already am, I’ll still finding dust bunnies rolling around in the corners.
 Not to mention that it’ll all stick to the feet of fuzzy furniture if you let it.

 This is a gray area.
 I care a lot more than I did when I was a teenager, but I’m certainly not at the level of some people.
 I thought my mom was nuts to not only care for her face while in the shower, but she’d spend so much time in the bathroom, layering on product after product.
 I didn’t understand at all.
 Heck, washing your face for washing’s sake was a foreign concept to me.

 That is… until puberty struck and decided to turn me in an adult.
 I started washing my face in earnest and having beefs with the oil my T-zone produced on a daily basis.
 I was even sneaking off into restrooms to dab the excess with toilet seat covers, I was that desperate to keep my face from causing accidents.

-Now, I’m washing my face twice a day, using a cheap SPF, hyaluronic conditioner, moisturizing cream, and attacking regularly with my popper tool.
+Now, I’m washing my face twice a day, using (sometimes) cheap SPF, hyaluronic conditioner, moisturizing cream, and attacking regularly with my popper tool.
 Go figure.

 For as much dedication I show my face (what little there is to start with), I kind of wish I showed the same amount to the rest of my body.
 It seems running wild is a habit I’ll never break.